roberts/web3-laravel/README.md

 Wallet Management: A key feature is the ability to securely handle Ethereum wallets.
 The package should provide a method to:

-Generate new wallets using web3.php's offline key generation.
+Generate new wallets with the package's native key engines (secp256k1 and ed25519), without any web3.php dependency.

 Encrypt and decrypt private keys using Laravel's built-in Crypt facade, ensuring private keys are never stored in plain text.